MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pg-azure-storage.md

 ## Examples

-You must meet the following prerequistes before you can run the following examples:
+You must meet the following prerequisites before you can run the following examples:

 1. Create an Azure Storage account.
    To create an Azure Storage account, if you don't have one already, customize the values of `<resource_group>`, `<location>`, `<storage_account>`, and `<blob_container>`, and run the following Azure CLI command: